wp-plugins/easy-media-gallery/readme.txt

 = Video Gallery =

-Easy Media Gallery Lite/Pro plugin allows you to embed videos on a page using lightbox overlay display.
+Gallery - Photo Albums - Portfolio Lite/Pro plugin allows you to embed videos on a page using lightbox overlay display.
 You can embed video from Youtube, Vimeo and MP4.
 We provide HTML5 player in Pro Version and Flash player for lite version.

 = Audio Gallery =

-Easy Media Gallery Lite/Pro plugin also allows you to embed audio on a page using lightbox overlay display.
+Gallery - Photo Albums - Portfolio Lite/Pro plugin also allows you to embed audio on a page using lightbox overlay display.
 You can embed mp3 audio format easily.
 In Pro Version you can also embed audi from Soundcloud and Reverbnation.

 = Google Maps =

 With PRO Version you can embed Google maps, Google street view and Google business view easily.

-= Upgrade to Easy Media Gallery Pro =
+= Upgrade to Pro Version =
 Take your gallery to the next level with [Gallery Pro Version](http://ghozylab.com/plugins/easy-media-gallery-pro/pricing/ "Best Gallery and Photo Album Plugin"), which gives you additional features such as:

 * Super Easy to use for Beginners